The International National Trusts Organisation (INTO)

 Read the introduction here

 The National Trust owns over 400 historic places across England, Northern Ireland and Wales, with over 250,000 hectares of land.
-While later chapters of this guidance consider individual assets and activity, this opening chapter provides holistic guidance for our places, thinking about the inter-dependencies of the things in the care of the organisation and the way whole places will be threatened by climate hazards such as wildfires (see below).
-Further chapters on managing floods and drought will be published in 2024.
+While later chapters of this guidance consider individual assets and activity, this opening section provides holistic guidance for our places, thinking about the inter-dependencies of the things in the care of the organisation and the way whole places will be threatened by climate hazards such as wildfires (see below).

 Wildfires

-The National Trust is currently undertaking research on this area of business activity.
-We’ve published guidance on adapting to higher temperatures, and will be developing further information on wetter and windier weather over the coming months.
+The National Trust is currently undertaking research on the impacts of climate change on visitor operations.
+We’ve published guidance on adapting to higher temperatures, and in November 2024 have released a new chapter on managing wetter weather:

 Higher Temperatures